thousandeyes/widget-carousel/README.md

 # Widget Carousel

-The Widget Carousel is a simple proof of concept on how to use the ThousandEyes embedded widgets on a NOC screen.
+The widget carousel is a simple proof of concept on how to use the ThousandEyes embedded widgets on a NOC screen.

 ## Usage